Epicure was a line of solid colored dinnerware designed by Don Shrekengost.

 In 1952 most of the Cavalier shapes were created.
-With production concentrated on Rhythm, Charm House, Skytone, Debutante and the new Cavalier line, there was no need to design a new shape for 1953.
-Several items in the modeling log at the end of 1953 are more than likely early Epicure pieces.
-They are listed in the most generic of terms such as "cup" and "plate" without any specific reference.
+With production concentrated on Rhythm, Charm House, Skytone, Debutante, and the new Cavalier line, there was no need to design a new shape for 1953.
+However, some of the pieces modeled at the end of 1953 are the earliest Epicure pieces.
 From October to December they include: saucer - dropped edge, dinner plate, cup, handle, sugar with lid, and a bowl.
 There is a small sketch in the log beside the cup and a note the shape was, "released for production Nov.
 17, 1954."
-This would coincide with the release dates for other Epicure items.
-In 1954 more itemes were modeled, but again there is no mention of the Epicure name.

 One interesting to note regarding HLC's modeling records is the name Epicure is used in reference to Harlequin:

 May 23, 1955 Harlequin Handle for Epicure Cup

 These specially made cups are commonly called Harlequin large cups by collectors.
 The corresponding 6 7/8" saucers were picked up from generic jumbo cups that had been in production for several years.

 June 3, 1955 Larger Harlequin Handle for Epicure Cup